 Software flexibility is deeply embedded in the DNA of the JD Edwards install base.
-There’s a great freedom that exists in being able to create a business process that best-suits your organization, and adopt a software product that can follow along.
+There’s a great freedom that exists in being able to create a business process that best suits your organization and adopting a software product that can follow along.

 In many cases, the flexibility of JD Edwards is one of the core reasons customers originally chose it over SAP, EBS, and other suitors.
 In my conversations over the years with JDE customers across the country, it has become apparent that this flexibility is a key reason many customers have fallen in love with software and have remained so incredibly loyal to it.

 By comparison, cloud applications are generally much harder to customize, and offer significantly less flexibility.